Metrics

 Compare metrics with different attribution models

-If you’d like to quickly and easily compare one attribution model to anothe for a metric, select Compare attribution models from the context menu for a metric.
+To quickly compare one attribution model to another for a metric, select Compare attribution models from the context menu for a metric.

 Workspace panel highlighting Compare attribution models